aharonium/opensiddur.org/posts/HTML/parashat-huqat-color-coded-according-to-its-narrative-layers_(aharon.varady_2019-06-27).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="b"><sup>10</sup>&nbsp;The Children of Yisra'el marched on and encamped at Ovot. <sup>11</sup>&nbsp;They marched on from Ovot and encamped at Iyyei Ha-Avarim, in the wilderness that faces Moav; toward the rising of the sun. <sup>12</sup>&nbsp;From there they marched on and encamped at Wadi Zered. <sup>13</sup>&nbsp;From there they marched on and encamped across the Arnon that is in the wilderness, that goes out of the Amorite territory; for the Arnon is the border of Moav between Moav and the Emori. <sup>14</sup>&nbsp;Therefore it is said in the Book of the Wars of YHVH: . . .
+<span class="b"><sup>10</sup>&nbsp;The Children of Yisra'el marched on and encamped at Ovot. <sup>11</sup>&nbsp;They marched on from Ovot and encamped at Iyyei Ha-Avarim, in the wilderness that faces Moav; toward the rising of the sun. <sup>12</sup>&nbsp;From there they marched on and encamped at Wadi Zered. <sup>13</sup>&nbsp;From there they marched on and encamped across the Arnon that is in the wilderness, that goes out of the Emori territory; for the Arnon is the border of Moav between Moav and the Emori. <sup>14</sup>&nbsp;Therefore it is said in the Book of the Wars of YHVH: . . .
 Vahev in Sufa, the wadis, Arnon, <sup>15</sup>&nbsp;along with its canyon wadis, that stretch along the settled-country of Ar, leaning on the territory of Moav. <sup>16</sup>&nbsp;From there to Be'er/The Well; that is the well of which YHVH said to Mosheh: "Gather the people, and I will give them water."</span>
 </div></td></tr>